LedgerHQ/lib-ledger-core/doc/poc/0001-modularization.md

 type, I was going to need to change pretty much 98% of our code, because wallets, accounts, synchronizers, explorers, currencies and databases rely on it.

+`OperationQuery` is now a bit special: instead of branching on the type of wallet (Bitcoin, Ethereum, etc.) it now defines a virtual pure method (`inflateCompleteTransaction`) that must be implemented by coin-code.
+It’s as simple as that.

 ## The Services type

 The idea hit me as a joke at first but I eventually got tempted to adopt the idea.
 The idea was to